apache/druid/docs/ingestion/native-batch.md

 |type|This should be `hdfs`.|None|yes|
 |paths|HDFS paths.
 Can be either a JSON array or comma-separated string of paths.
 Wildcards like `*` are supported in these paths.
 Empty files located under one of the given paths will be skipped.|None|yes|

-You can also ingest from cloud storage using the HDFS input source.
+You can also ingest from other storage using the HDFS input source if the HDFS client supports that storage.
-However, if you want to read from AWS S3 or Google Cloud Storage, consider using the [S3 input source](#s3-input-source) or the [Google Cloud Storage input source](#google-cloud-storage-input-source) instead.
+However, if you want to ingest from cloud storage, consider using the proper input sources for them.
+If you want to use a non-hdfs protocol with the HDFS input source, you need to include the protocol you want in `druid.ingestion.hdfs.allowedProtocols`.
+See [HDFS input source security configuration](../configuration/index.md#hdfs-input-source) for more details.

 ### HTTP Input Source